davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

 It can mean the difference between:

 * retiring at age 50 and retiring at 70
-* being able to pursue one's retirement dreams (e.g. travel, hobbies) and not
+* being able to pursue one's retirement dreams (e.g. travel, hobbies) and wasting the last years of your life in a state of bored loneliness
 * living on your own and living in a nursing home
-* leaving an inheritance to your children and leaving them with debt
+* leaving an inheritance to your children and leaving them with nothing, or even debt

 These are not differences that I take lightly.